 Research your budget

 How much money do you need?
 Are you raising the full budget or a portion of it?
 Do you have a suitable contingency?
-Avoid later headaches by doing your research, and be as transparent as you can.
+Avoid later headaches by doing your research, and be as transparent and as accurate as you can.
 Supporters will appreciate it.

 Gain permission to deliver your project

 The majority of our projects take place in shared spaces that require permission from the landowner, or even local authority.
 If this is relevant to your project, then consider who owns the land, and who will maintain it once delivered, to see if additional permissions will be required.